 Changes also take place in psychosocial aspects.
 With age, work experience associated with work expertise is enhanced.

 Experienced workers bring a valuable factor to the workplace.
-They have what is sometimes called, ‘Institutional Memory’.
+They have what is sometimes called, ‘Institutional Memory.’

 Gender

 Knowledge of the gender breakdown is often required to implement successful ergonomics interventions.
 This is important to know in terms of: